OpaceDigitalAgency/smashingappsv2/src/tools/article-smasherv2/docs/admin-guide.md

 ### API Settings

-Configure the connection to OpenAI's API and other external services:
+Configure the connection to various AI providers through the unified Provider Management interface:

-1. **OpenAI API Key**: Enter your OpenAI API key
+1. **Provider Selection**: Choose from multiple AI providers (OpenAI, Anthropic, Google, etc.)
-2. **API Request Timeout**: Set the maximum time (in seconds) to wait for API responses
+2. **API Keys**: Enter your API keys for each provider
-3. **Retry Settings**: Configure automatic retry attempts for failed API calls
+3. **Default Provider**: Set the default provider for all applications
 4. **Rate Limiting**: Set usage limits to control API costs

 **Best Practices**:
-- Store your API key securely
+- Store your API keys securely
 - Set reasonable timeouts (15-30 seconds recommended)
-- Configure 2-3 retry attempts with exponential backoff
+- Configure fallback providers in case your primary provider is unavailable
 - Implement rate limiting based on your budget

 ### Model Settings

-Configure the AI models used for content generation:
+Configure the AI models used for content generation through the unified Settings interface:

-1. **Default Model**: Select the primary model (e.g., GPT-4o, GPT-4o-mini)
+1. **Default Model**: Select the primary model for each provider (e.g., GPT-4o, Claude 3 Opus)
-2. **Fallback Model**: Select a backup model if the primary is unavailable
+2. **Fallback Models**: Configure fallback models if the primary is unavailable
 3. **Default Temperature**: Set the default creativity level (0.0-1.0)
 4. **Default Max Tokens**: Set the default maximum response length

 **Recommended Settings**:
-- For most content: GPT-4o with temperature 0.7
+- For most content: GPT-4o or Claude 3 Opus with temperature 0.7
 - For factual content: GPT-4o with temperature 0.3-0.5
 - For creative content: GPT-4o with temperature 0.8-1.0
 - Max tokens: 1000-3000 depending on expected content length